Administrivia / Multi-Part Picture

 are often made by combining several different pictures, either as multiple frames or a collage.

 picture (even if the single picture itself has multiple panels, such as a comic), but while it's actually pretty common, there are several times when we can't find a such picture.
 Therefore we find times when a trope is better illustrated by a Multi-Part Picture.

 Some common reasons for using a Multi-Part Picture include:

 - To show examples in several works: Many tropes are widespread, so sometimes it's a good way to show its popularity or range.

-- To show several examples in a single work: Some tropes are about something with multiple elements (often in the same work), but it's not often they shown in the same frame, or not in a way that makes a good picture (such as not shrinking well in cluttered pictures).
+- To show several examples in a single work: Some tropes are about something with multiple elements (often in the same work), but it's not often these elements are shown in the same frame of the show, or not shown in a way that makes a good picture for this site.
 So we make pictures of the elements from several parts of the work.

 - To show "before" and "after": Using more than one frame is effective, when a single image does not show both cause and effect, or the trope involves the passage of time.

-- To compare or contrast elements: Many tropes involve a comparison between two things.
-We do this when those things don't appear together in the same frame.
+- To compare or contrast elements: Many tropes involve a comparison between two things, but once again, shows don't always show them together in the same frame.